GaryHostt/Oracle_Integration/README.md

 [The main OIC documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/index.html) is your friend.

 Do I need the on-premises adapters, what is process automation, how much does it cost?
 Check out [OIC Pricing & editions](https://www.oracle.com/cloud/integration/pricing.html), it's based on how many 'messages' you consume.
 But what is a message and how do you count them?
 Check out this [explanation](https://blog.rubiconred.com/understanding-oracle-integration-cloud-licensing/).

+- SaaS customers may be interested in the [Oracle Integration for Oracle SaaS edition](https://docs.oracle.com/en/cloud/paas/integration-cloud/integration-cloud-auton/differences-oracle-integration-and-oracle-integration-oracle-saas.html), depending on their requirements.

 Perhaps you want to programatically schedule OIC, or even have OIC integrate with itself?
-Then check out the OIC REST API documentation [here](https://docs.oracle.com/en/cloud/paas/integration-cloud/rest-api/index.html) or [here](https://docs.cloud.oracle.com/en-us/iaas/integration/index.html).
+Then check out the OIC REST API documentation [here](https://docs.oracle.com/en/cloud/paas/integration-cloud/rest-api/index.html) or [here](https://docs.cloud.oracle.com/en-us/iaas/integration/index.html), depending on the task.
 What credentials do I need to connect, how do I configure SaaS outbound messaging, what can an adapter do?
 If these questions sound familiar, start with [the adapter documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/find-adapters.html).

 The [Integration blog](https://blogs.oracle.com/integration/) is where new features for OIC are announced and very helpful articles.
 If you see a new feature you want to try - here's how you can [request a feature flag](https://blogs.oracle.com/integration/enabling-the-future-today-feature-flags-in-oracle-integration-cloud).

-From the [marketplace](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/48917996) you can download pre-made integration recipes from here and customize them to your use case.
+From the [marketplace](https://cloudmarketplace.oracle.com/marketplace/en_US/homeLinkPage) you can download pre-made integration recipes from here and customize them to your use case, such as [Netsuite to Jira case syncronization](https://cloudmarketplace.oracle.com/marketplace/en_US/adf.task-flow?tabName=O&adf.tfDoc=%2FWEB-INF%2Ftaskflow%2Fadhtf.xml&application_id=48917996&adf.tfId=adhtf) or this [salesforce & eloqua contact sync](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/38627693).
 Need to start/stop your instance, scale for more message packs, or export your integrations?
 Check out how to [manage Oracle Integration](https://docs.oracle.com/en/cloud/paas/integration-cloud/integration-cloud-auton/manage-oracle-integration.html).

 ## Components of OIC